-During this stage of the approval process, the allocated Quality Manager reviews the prospective Centre's policies, processes, staff and documentation.
+During this stage of the approval process, the allocated Quality Manager reviews the prospective Centre's policies, processes, Staff and documentation.
 The Quality Manager will review the application and make comments against each of the application criteria.
 The Quality Manager may request additional information, evidence or clarification against any of the areas of the Centre approval criteria, before progressing for final approval.
-The Quality Manager may set low risk actions that are to be completed once the centre has been approved.
+The Quality Manager may set low-risk actions that are to be completed within 2 months of the centre approval date.

-As part of this approval process Quality Managers may undertake a review of any associated educational standard reports for the centre for example.
+As part of this approval process, Quality Managers may undertake a review of any associated educational standard reports for the Centre for example.
 Ofsted reports, Office for Students (OfS) (if applicable) for the last 3 years.

 If the Quality Manager is satisfied that the potential Centre meets CMI's quality requirements, they will sign off that they have met CMI standards.
-During the journey towards being a CMI Centre, the Approvals Quality Auditor will engage with the Centre for qualifications and staff approvals.
+During the journey towards being a CMI Centre, the Approvals Quality Auditor will engage with the Centre for qualifications and Staff approvals.